 Depending on which study you read, and what industry you’re in, acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.
-Yet this is something that smaller companies can all too easily forget in the adrenaline rush of seeing the business beginning to take off.
+And retaining the customers you have could be critical to your success as we emerge from lockdown.

-Yes, your company is starting to grow through new customers, but it's important to maintain the level of service to the existing clients that has got you this far.
+Your company may be starting to grow through new customers, but it's important to maintain the level of service to the existing clients that has got you this far.
 Growing your work with them could be at least as important as finding new clients, and if your performance starts to slip, as resources and attention are focused on the growing sales funnel, your reputation and your revenues could suffer.

 Client retention makes sense: you don’t have to spend time and resources convincing someone new of the value of your product or service – you just have to keep the client you already have happy.
 According to research done by Frederick Reichheld of global management consultancy Bain & Company, increasing customer retention rates by 5% increases profits by 25% to 95%1.

 So how do you maintain relationship with existing clients and, if possible, grow your business with them?

 Rich in opportunity

 Martin Brown, chief executive officer of business advisors Elephants Child, has more than 20 years’ experience in business development across a wide range of industry sectors.
 He says: “The growth and retention of existing clients, through proactive management, is rich in opportunity, low in risk and in cost."